CompBioChemRG/Lbrazilensis_PeruNPDB/README.md

 Barazorda-Ccahuana HL et al.

-*Multiscale Computational Discovery of Natural-Product Inhibitors from PeruNPDB against Leishmania braziliensis.*
+*From Proteome-Wide Target Prioritization to Natural Product Discovery: A Multiscale Computational Study of Leishmania braziliensis*

 ---